 Wyatt Evans returned to academics following stints as a Peace Corps volunteer and U.S. Army civil affairs officer.
 Trained as an intellectual and cultural historian, his main areas of interest included collective memory and the interaction of the modern state and the individual.
 His first book, the Legend of John Wilkes Booth (Kansas, 2004) won the Organization of American Historians’ Avery O. Kraven Award in 2005 and Drew’s Beta Koritzer Prize in 2007.
 He is currently at work on a study of Civil War domestic security for Oxford University Press as well as a longer-range project on the “memory of the good” in American history.
 He is a distinguished lecturer from the OAH speaker series.

-Christine Kinealy is a graduate of Trinity College Dublin, where she completed a Ph.D. on the introduction of the Poor Law to Ireland.
+Christine Kinealy is currently the Distinguished Visiting Professor of Irish Studies at the Caspersen School of Graduate Studies.
+She is a graduate of Trinity College Dublin, where she completed a Ph.D. on the introduction of the Poor Law to Ireland.
 She has published extensively on the impact of the Great Irish Famine and has lectured on the relationship between poverty, famine, and emigration in Ireland, India, Spain, Canada, France, Finland, the United States, and New Zealand.
 In 1997 she was invited to speak on the Irish Famine in both the United States Congress and the British Parliament.
 Her other areas of specialization are nineteenth-century Ireland, the 1848 revolutions, Daniel O’Connell, Young Ireland, Irish-American nationalism, and memory and commemoration in Irish history.
 Her book This Great Calamity: The Irish Famine 1845-52 (2nd ed.
 2006) was named the Irish Post book of year in 1995.
 Her other publications include Lives of Victorian Politicians: Daniel O’Connell (Pickering and Chatto, 2008); A New History of Ireland (2nd ed.
 2004); 1848: The Year the World Turned?, ed. with Kay Boardman (Cambridge Scholars Press, 2007); Teaching and Learning History (with Geoff Timmins and Keith Vernon; Sage Publications, 2005); The Great Famine in Ireland: Impact, Ideology and Rebellion (Palgrave, 2002); Ireland: A Photohistory 1840-1940 (with Sean Sexton; Thames and Hudson, 2002); Memory, Silence and Commemoration: Ireland’s Great Hunger (ed. with David Valone; University Press of America, 2002); The Forgotten Famine: Hunger and Poverty in Belfast 1840-50 (with Gerard MacAtasney; Pluto Press, 2000); A Disunited Kingdom: England, Ireland, Scotland and Wales, 1800-1949 (Cambridge University Press, 1999), and A Death-Dealing Famine: The Great Hunger in Ireland (Pluto Press, 1997).
 Her latest book, Repeal and Revolution: The 1848 Uprising in Ireland, is forthcoming from Manchester University Press.
 Currently she is exploring the role played by the Irish nationalist Daniel O’Connell in the antislavery movement in Europe and North America.

 I was an active member of the Caspersen School faculty from 1956 to 1991 when I retired and became an Adjunct Faculty member.
 I chaired several committees and supervised many Ph.D. dissertations.
 I have always enjoyed working with the graduate students.
 I was a member of the Drew-Harvard-McCormick Archeological Expedition to the ancient city of Schechem in Jordan (now the West Bank) during the summer of 1957.
 I have been doing research in Morristown, TN since 1951 on religion and cultural changes, and I am continuing to prepare that research for publication.